-This format focuses more on skills than experience and is often recommended for those with more skills than work history (recent graduate, career transition or returning to work after a hiatus).
+This format (also known as “skills-based resume format” focuses more on skills than experience and is often recommended for those with more skills than work history (recent graduate, career transition or returning to work after a hiatus).

-This hybrid-style combines work experience and skills.
+Combination resume (also know as “hybrid”, “combined”, and “mixed”) is hybrid-style format that combines work experience and skills.
 Jobs are listed in chronological order while the focus is on the skills used in the position.
 This format works best for job seekers with a multi-track work history, those coming out of the military and those with employment gaps.